Last Updated on April 27, 2023

 If your Aussie Labradoodle gets bored, unwanted behaviors may develop.
 What you need to do is keep him happy by providing lots of daily mental and physical activities.

-The Australian Labradoodle has a low-to-moderate energy level, so a 30 to 40-minute stroll a day would be enough.
+The Australian Labradoodle has a high energy level, so 30 to 60-minutes of physical activities per day would be enough.

 Aside from strolls, you can also take your dog to go jogging, running, hiking, or, if it’s your hobby, even hunting!
 Australian Labradoodles loves the water, too.
 If you have a pool, or if you live near a lake or the beach, bring him along, and you’d see him diving in to splash and swim.